Healthy Lifestyles Challenge

 The 4-H Healthy Lifestyles Challenge is modeled after such competitions as the Food Network’s “Iron Chef,” challenges teams of 4-H members to create a dish they are assigned.
 Team members must prepare the dish, make a presentation about it to the judges, interpret a label, plan a menu utilizing the dish and prepare a fitness plan.
 The presentation will include information about the serving size, nutritional value, how to utilize the dish in a meal and the cost of the dish.
 The 4-H Healthy Lifestyles Challenge allows 4-H members to demonstrate their culinary and food safety skills to judges and observers.

-Provide opportunity for participants to explain their understanding of labeling
+- Provide an opportunity for participants to explain their understanding of labeling

-Provide opportunity for participants to demonstrate their knowledge of ones need for physical activity
+- Provide an opportunity for participants to demonstrate their knowledge of ones need for physical activity